Scotland’s Contemporary Music Ensemble

 Since its formation in 2008, Red Note Ensemble has taken up a leadership position as Scotland’s contemporary music ensemble, performing and developing an extensive, highly-varied and critically-acclaimed programme of new music.

-The ensemble also undertakes an extensive Working with Communities programme, focusing particularly upon working with younger and older people, people with multiple disabilities, people living in areas of multiple deprivation, and also working to address inequalities of access and representation due to race/ethnicity and gender imbalances.
-We also undertake an extensive performer and composer development programme within schools, universities and conservatoires nationally and internationally.
+The ensemble undertakes an extensive Working with Communities programme, focusing particularly upon working with younger and older people, people with multiple disabilities, people living in areas of multiple deprivation, as well as working to address inequalities of access and representation due to race/ethnicity and gender imbalances.
+Our 5 Places Programme has resulted in meaningful, impactful projects – including New Music Makers and the Ivor Novello award-winning “A Children’s Guide to Anarchy” (“An Easterhouse Children’s Manifesto”).

-Red Note is Associate Ensemble of the soundfestival in Aberdeen where we perform each year.
-We also work with them on composer development opportunities with the Go Compose! and Composer Development Workshops programme.
+Regularly performing at hcmf// and Lammermuir Festival, Red Note are an Associate Ensemble of soundfestival in Aberdeen where we perform each year.
+We also partner with sound on two composer development opportunities – Go Compose! for younger composers, and the Composer Development Workshops programme.

-Red Note is a Delphian Records recording artist, releasing CDs of music by Eddie McGuire, John McLeod, David Wilde and Lyell Cresswell and James Dillon.
+Red Note is a Delphian Records recording artist, releasing CDs of music by Eddie McGuire, John McLeod, David Wilde and Lyell Cresswell, James Dillon and most recently Jane Stanley.

-Red Note is supported by Creative Scotland and is a is a PRS Foundation Talent Development Network Partner supported by PPL.
+We are supported by Creative Scotland and are a PRS Foundation Talent Development Network Partner supported by PPL.

 “The premiere was delivered with superb focus and intensity by Scotland’s top contemporary music ensemble, Red Note, who seem incapable of being dazed by anything and who add their own wit and bright spirit to whatever they tackle” Kate Molleson, The Herald